-A comprehensive programme at the primary age range provides accurate information about the body, reproduction and relationships.
+A comprehensive RSE programme provides accurate information about the body, reproduction and relationships.
 It also gives children and young people essential skills for building positive, enjoyable, respectful and non-exploitative relationships and staying safe both on and off line.
 The aims are to:

-- equip children with the knowledge, skills and attitudes to enable them to manage the responsibilities associated with adult life and to form and maintain positive and fulfilling relationships; - ensure effective delivery Relationship Education at a level appropriate to each child; and - follow the science national curriculum- where appropriate and relevant.
+- equip children with the knowledge, skills and attitudes to enable them to manage the responsibilities associated with adult life and to form and maintain positive and fulfilling relationships; - ensure effective delivery of RSE at a level appropriate to each child; and - follow the science national curriculum- where appropriate and relevant.